UAA GenCyber Academy

 The UAA GenCyber Academy is funded by a grant from the National Security Agency (NSA) and the National Science Foundation (NSF) through the national GenCyber program, which strives to be a part of the solution to the nation’s shortfall of skilled cybersecurity professionals.
 Ensuring that enough young people are inspired to utilize their talents in cybersecurity is critical to the future of our country’s national and economic security as we become even more reliant on cyber-based technology in every aspect of our daily lives.

-The UAA GenCyber Academy will be held during the month of July, though there will
+The UAA GenCyber Academy will be held during the month of June (exact dates TBD),

-be additional meeting dates during the spring and fall semesters.
-Participants must
+though there will be additional meeting dates during the spring semester.
+Participants

-commit to attending all parts of the program in person, which will primarily be hosted
+must commit to attending all parts of the program in person, which will be hosted

 at UAA's campus in Anchorage.